SteveMarshall/stevemarshall.github.io/about.md

 disable_meta: true
 ---

-If he ever grows up, Steve Marshall wants to be a mighty pirate.
+If he ever grows up, Steve wants to be a mighty pirate.
 Until then, he has to make do with being a software architect.
 He's worked on travel APIs, military-grade software, sites for burgeoning rock bands, award-winning intranet portals, and a host of things between.

 When he’s not working or complaining [on